 What can Industry do now?

-- Review existing contracts and engage with Government customers to determine which, if any, CUI requirements are applicable to current contracts.
+- Continue to review existing contracts and engage with Government customers to determine which, if any, CUI requirements are applicable to current contracts.

 - Review CUI resources and training available on the CDSE website.